 - 51% plan to hire a full-time cybersecurity team during 2022.

 - 42% of people are satisfied with the quality of the network security services they receive and get the best return from their network spending.

 - More than 25% plan to reduce their cybersecurity budget.

 - Only 13% will not change their cybersecurity budget.

 The term IT outsourcing gained some not very positive sides.
-Business owners have heard some stories of unsuccessful experience and now are very skeptical about working with people who they might not meet personally ever.
+Business owners have heard some stories of unsuccessful experiences and now are very skeptical about working with people who they might not meet personally ever.
 However, just like in any business field, there are companies that do things right and those which provide low-quality services or produce low-quality products.
-Today the competition in the IT-sphere grows and IT companies should provide quality services to grow.
+Today the main IT outsourcing trends are the following: the competition in the IT-sphere grows and IT companies should provide quality services to grow.